LPO Conducting Fellowship

 Who can apply?

 The LPO is committed to advancing equality and inclusive practice in all areas: recruitment, artistic programme, and working environment.
 The Conducting Fellowship is open to applicants from backgrounds currently under-represented in conductors of professional, world-class orchestras.
 We are not presenting a fixed set of criteria, and instead ask applicants to self-identify their eligibility in this area.
-Eligible criteria may include, but are not limited to, under-represented gender, racial, ethnic or socio-economic backgrounds, and may also include neurodiversity, disability and special educational needs.
+Eligible criteria may include, but are not limited to, under-represented gender, racial, ethnic or socio-economic backgrounds, and may also include neurodiversity and Disability.

 Applicants must be able to demonstrate extensive background and training in orchestral conducting, and be able to demonstrate ability in developing and conducting programmes, excellent musicianship and communication skills.